Yoko Shimomura

 Yoko Shimomura (下村 陽子, Shimomura Yōko) is a Japanese composer and pianist primarily known for her work in video games.
 She graduated from the Osaka College of Music in 1988 and began working in the video game industry by joining Capcom the same year.
-She wrote music for several games there, including Final Fight, Street Fighter II, and The King of Dragons.
+Shimomura wrote music for several games there, including Final Fight, Street Fighter II, and The King of Dragons.

 Shimomura left Capcom and joined Square (now Square Enix) in 1993, with her first project there being Live A Live.
-She would later become better known for writing the music for Kingdom Hearts, which was her last game at Square before leaving to become a freelancer in 2002.
-She founded a music production company, Midiplex, the following year.
-Despite leaving Square Enix, she has continued to compose for the Kingdom Hearts series and other games such as The 3rd Birthday and Final Fantasy XV.
+There she would compose the music for games such as Super Mario RPG, Legend of Mana, and Parasite Eve.
+Shimomura would later become better known for writing the music for the Kingdom Hearts series.
+She left Square to become a freelancer in 2002, continuing to work with them on later games such as The 3rd Birthday and Final Fantasy XV.